RobTillaart/AS7331/README.md

 for an interrupt to indicate conversion is ready.
 Polling mode is also supported.
 In MANUAL mode one needs to restart a measurement manually.

-The device has more options to configure but these are not all implemented / tested yet.

 Feedback as always is welcome.

 Note: The library is not verified against a calibrated UV source, so use with care.